TosbackCgusBridge-Bot/CGUs-versions/Usa/Privacy Policy.md

 MEDIA &.
 ENTERTAINMENT COLLECTION

-Artistic tools for entertainment content creation, including 3ds Max and Maya Learn more Free trial Subscribe Image courtesy of Volkswagen Promo Data: FY20 Multi-Year Offer Try, buy, or learn more about Autodesk products See all products
+Artistic tools for entertainment content creation, including 3ds Max and Maya Learn more Free trial Subscribe Image courtesy of Volkswagen Promo Data: FY20 Q4 - Black Friday/Cyber Days (Nov 29 - Dec 1) Try, buy, or learn more about Autodesk products See all products

 Software for 2D and 3D CAD.
 Subscription includes AutoCAD, specialized toolsets, and apps.